Fisher2911/Fisher2911/README.md

 Hi!

-I have programming with Java a couple years, mostly using the Spigot and Paper apis.
+I have been programming with Java a couple years, mostly using the Spigot and Paper apis.
 I am interested in learning web development.